Department of Finance and Economics

 ECO 2301.
 Principles of Economics.

-A non-technical study of micro– and macroeconomic principles, including demand and supply, production and cost, market structures, aggregate output and performance of the economy, the business cycle and growth, unemployment and inflation, money and banking, fiscal policy, monetary policy, and international trade and finance.
-Not for business or economics majors.
+This course examines fundamental principles of microeconomics and macroeconomics in a non-technical framework.
+Topics include supply and demand, production and cost, market structures, aggregate output and economic performance, business cycles and economic growth, unemployment and inflation, money and banking, fiscal and monetary policy, and international trade and finance.
+Designed for non-business and non-economics majors.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Soc & Behav Sciences Core 080|Dif Tui- Business Admin